Engee documentation

 Input signal for delay.

-Data types: Float16, Float32, Float64, Int8, Int16, Int32, Int64, UInt8, UInt16, UInt32, UInt64, Int128, UInt128, Bool, Fixed-point.
+Float16, Float32, Float64, Int8, Int16, Int32, Int64, UInt8, UInt16, UInt32, UInt64, Int128, UInt128, Bool, Fixed-point.

 Output

-Port_1 - delayed input signal variants
+# OUT_1 — delayed input signal options

 scalar | vector | matrix

-Data types: Float16, Float32, Float64, Int8, Int16, Int32, Int64, UInt8, UInt16, UInt32, UInt64, Int128, UInt128, Bool, Fixed-point.
+Float16, Float32, Float64, Int8, Int16, Int32, Int64, UInt8, UInt16, UInt32, UInt64, Int128, UInt128, Bool, Fixed-point.

 Parameters

-Initial condition - initial output
+# Initial condition — initial value of the output signal

 vinit

-Sample time - time between samples
+# Sample time — interval between calculation steps

 samptime

-Number of delays - number of discrete time operators
+# Number of delays — number of discrete-time operators

 NumDelays